FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/nodejs_sdk/install.md

 ./cli.js <command> ?
 ```

-where command is a command name, using '?'as a parameter to get the command's usage tips, such as.
+where command is a command name, using '?'as a parameter to get the command's usage tips, such as

 ```bash
 ./cli.js call ?